The Witcher season 4: everything we know about the Netflix show's return (release date, trailer, cast, plot)

 - Safiyya Ingar as Keira

 Hemsworth isn't the only newcomer in season 4.
-In January, The Matrix and John Wick alumnus Laurence Fishburne was confirmed to be playing fan-favorite character Regis, a sophisticated and wise barber-surgeon with a mysterious past.
+Last January, The Matrix and John Wick alumnus Laurence Fishburne was confirmed to be playing fan-favorite character Regis, a sophisticated and wise barber-surgeon with a mysterious past.
 Copley, Purefoy, and Woodburn were added to the show's roster in early April.

-Radcliffe, Elwin, McCallum, Adams, Crawford, and Alexandra's characters, who make up the teenage criminal gang known as The Rats, were introduced in season 3 – read more about them in our The Witcher season 3 ending explained article – but they weren't expected to feature heavily in season 4.
-Indeed, there were rumors The Rats were getting their own spin-off, which would also star Allen's Ciri.
-However, with that series being shelved (per What's on Netflix), they should have an expanded role in the fourth season's plot.
-Speaking of which...
+A gang of teen tearaways, they were introduced in season 3 – you can read more about them in my Witcher season 3 ending explained article – but weren't expected to feature heavily this season.
+Indeed, there were rumors that The Rats would get their own spin-off, which would revolve around their adventures with Ciri, who joined their crew in last season's finale.

-The Witcher season 4 plot synopsis and speculation
+The Witcher season 4 plot details

 Full spoilers follow for The Witcher season 3.